Beppu is a famous onsen city located in the South of Japan. What is it like to live in Beppu, Japan?

 In this Expat Interview, Lissie shares her expat life in Beppu Oita.
-You will know the cost of living in Beppu, good and bad things about Beppu, how to prepare for moving to Beppu, and more.
+You will know the cost of living in Beppu, the good and bad things about Beppu, how to prepare for moving to Beppu, and more.

 About Beppu